aws-samples/amazon-mq-workshop/labs/lab-1.md

 </p></details><p/>

-** NOTE: DO NOT CLICK "CREATE BROKER".
-We will be using a broker that has alraedy been created for you since it takes up to  10 minutes for the broker to go into **Running** state and be ready to use. **
+**NOTE: Do not click "Create Broker".
+We will be using a broker that has already been created for you since it takes up to  10 minutes for the broker to go into **Running** state and be ready to use.**

 ### 8. Store Bash Variables